dangreen/speed-up-with-browserslist/en/index.md

 opera >= 48
 ```

-The biggest advantage of the module/nomodule pattern is that you don’t need to own a server — everything works completely on the client side.
+The biggest advantage of the module/nomodule pattern is that you don’t need to own a server — everything works completely on client side.
 Differential stylesheet loading cannot be done this way, but you can implement resource loading using JavaScript:

 ```js
 if ('noModule' in document.createElement('script')) {